 - Cake Flour: Cake flour produces the softest cake.
-There’s simply no competition.
+There’s simply no competition, but you can certainly make this cake flour substitute if needed.
 Cake flour is sold in the baking aisle with the other flours.
 You can use leftovers in any recipes using cake flour.

 - Sugar & Salt: Sugar sweetens the cake and salt adds flavor.

-- Baking Powder & Baking Soda: Remember why it’s important to use both baking powder AND baking soda in some recipes?
+- Baking Powder & Baking Soda: Remember the differences in baking powder vs baking soda and why it’s important to use both in some recipes?

-- Butter: Butter is the workhorse behind this whole recipe, especially the reverse creaming method.
+- Butter: Room temperature butter is the workhorse behind this whole recipe, especially the reverse creaming method.
 It also adds flavor.
 I recommend using unsalted butter in this sheet cake recipe.
 If you’re interested, here’s a post I wrote on salted butter vs unsalted butter.

 - Vanilla Extract: Vanilla extract adds flavor.
 Use an entire Tablespoon… trust me!
 And if you use homemade vanilla extract, even better. 🙂